Eunini/Eunini/README.md

 * 🌍  I'm based in Nigeria
 * 🖥️  See my portfolio at https://full-stack-portfolio-three.vercel.app/
-* ✉️  You can contact me at [atandainioluwa371@gmail.com](mailto:atandainioluwa371@gmail.com)
+* ✉️  You can contact me at [atandainioluwa371@gmail.com](mailto:atandainioluwa371@gmail.com) https://github.com/yemipidanhub/efds.git
-* 🚀  I'm currently working on EFDS, a fintech web app https://github.com/yemipidanhub/efds.git
-* 🧠  I'm learning IAM, DevSecOps.
+* 🧠  I'm learning AI modelling and  Solitions Architecture.
 * 🤝  I'm open to collaborating on Interesting and Awesome projects
 * ⚡  Shush, I'm a secret WordPress developer, don't tell anyone🌚